 In early 2019 it was announced that InterContinental Hotels Group (IHG) would acquire Six Senses, a luxury hotel brand.
-Up until now Six Senses hasn’t really been integrated into the IHG Rewards Club program, but that has finally changed, as it’s now possible to redeem IHG Rewards Club points at select Six Senses properties.
+Up until recently Six Senses hadn’t really been integrated into the IHG Rewards Club program, but that has finally changed.

 Six Senses hotels can now be booked with points

 IHG will be progressively rolling out award redemptions at Six Senses properties.
-It’s now possible to redeem IHG Rewards Club points at the following six properties for stays as of April 27, 2021:
+It’s now possible to redeem IHG Rewards Club points at the following eight properties for stays as of April 27, 2021:

 - Six Senses Botanique (Brazil)